jlparkI/xGPR/docs/kernel_info/sequence_kernels.rst

 for details.

-*IMPORTANT NOTE*: In addition to these choices, you can use the FastConv1d kernel for sequences, which is described under Static Layers since it is implemented as a Static Layer rather than as a kernel.
+*IMPORTANT NOTE*: In addition to these choices, you can use the FastConv1d kernel for sequences, which is described under Feature Extractors since it is actually a feature extractor rather than a typical kernel.
 FastConv1d compares sequences in a different way that may in some cases be beneficial.
 See the graph below for some comparisons.